lathoub/Arduino-AppleMIDI-Library/README.md

 Even further reduce the memory footprint by `#define ONE_PARTICIPANT` limiting the number of particpants to just 1.
 On an UNO the absolute minimum memory footprint is 21976 bytes (68%) and 946 global variables (46%).
 For a Leonardo that is 24916 bytes (86%) and 1112 bytes  (43%) of global variables.

+## Notes
+Session names can get really long on Macs (eg 'Macbook Pro of Johann Gambolputty de von Ausfern-schplenden-schlitter-crasscrenbon-fried-digger-dingle-dangle-dongle-dungle-burstein-von-knacker-thrasher-apple-banger-horowitz-ticolensic-grander-knotty-spelltinkle-grandlich-grumblemeyer-spelterwasser-kurstlich-himbleeisen-bahnwagen-gutenabend-bitte-ein-nürnburger-bratwustle-gerspurten-mitzweimache-luber-hundsfut-gumberaber-shönendanker-kalbsfleisch-mittler-aucher von Hautkopft of Ulm') and will be trunctated to the `MaxSessionNameLen` (as set in the settings file).

 ## Arduino IDE (arduino.cc)
 * 1.8.13